Vedat Erenoglu

 Graphify is useful for turning files into graph and wiki-style outputs.

-But I needed a project where human intent, durable memory, graph projection, agent context, conflict detection, and code validation are part of one system.
+But I needed a project where human intent, Neo4j graph memory, PostgreSQL ledger records, source-event reconciliation, agent context, conflict detection, and code validation are part of one system.

 I wanted a place where project truth does not disappear into chat.